-Line 14 - Use this line if one of the following applies:
+Line 14 - Use this line if one or more of the following applies:

-- the corporation claims the federal ACRS/MACRS deduction for property placed in service either inside or outside New York State after 1980 in tax periods beginning before 1985; or - the corporation claims the federal ACRS/MACRS deduction for property placed in service outside New York State in tax periods beginning after 1984 and before tax periods beginning in 1994, and the corporation made the election to continue using the IRC section 167 depreciation deduction for the property; or - the corporation claims the 30%/50% federal special depreciation deduction under IRC section 168(k) (excluding qualified resurgence zone property described in Tax Law section 208.9(q) or qualified New York liberty zone property described in IRC section 1400L(b)(2)) for property placed in service on or after June 1, 2003, in tax years beginning after December 31, 2002; or - the corporation disposes of ACRS/MACRS property, or property for which the 30%/50% federal special depreciation was claimed this year, and the New York depreciation modifications applied in prior years.
+- the corporation claims the federal ACRS/MACRS deduction for property placed in service either in or outside New York State after 1980 in tax periods beginning before 1985; or - the corporation claims the federal ACRS/MACRS deduction for property placed in service outside New York State in tax periods beginning after 1984 and before tax periods beginning in 1994, and the corporation made the election to continue using the IRC section 167 depreciation deduction for the property; or - the corporation claims the 30%/50% federal special depreciation deduction under IRC section 168(k) for property (excluding qualified resurgence zone property described in Tax Law section 208.9(q) or qualified New York liberty zone property described in IRC section 1400L(b)(2)) placed in service on or after June 1, 2003, in tax years beginning after December 31, 2002; or - the corporation disposes of ACRS/MACRS property, or property for which the 30%/50% federal special depreciation was claimed this year, and the New York depreciation modifications applied in prior years.

-If this line applies, in place of the disallowed federal deduction entered on line 7, you may compute a New York depreciation deduction.
-Enter the amount from Form CT-399, Part I, line 1, column I, or, if you have disposed of property this year, use the amount from Form CT-399, Part III, line 8, column B, and attach the form.
+If this line applies, enter the amount from Form CT-399, Part I, line 3, column I, or, if you have disposed of property this year, use the amount from Form CT-399, Part III, line 10, column B, and attach the form.
 For more information, see Form CT-399, Depreciation Adjustment Schedule.